On global identification in structural vector autoregressions: Introduction

-To modify the sufficiency claim of the rank conditions of Theorem 7 of RWZ, we provide a new necessary and sufficient condition for (exact) global identification that correctly discounts redundant identifying restrictions.
+In the present paper we provide a new necessary and sufficient condition for (exact) global identification that correctly discounts redundant identifying restrictions, and can be used under weaker assumptions than in RWZ.
 RWZ propose a useful algorithm that sequentially constructs an orthonormal matrix for structural parameter identification that satisfies the identifying restrictions.
 Building on and modifying their algorithm, our proposed necessary and sufficient condition for global identification checks for the existence of redundant restrictions by verifying whether the orthonormal matrix generated by this sequential algorithm is unique.
 Verifying uniqueness boils down to checking the rank of a sequence of matrices constraining each column of the orthonormal matrix.
-Although this algorithm requires values of the reduced-form parameters as an input, we show that it can detect a lack of global identification even with redundant restrictions at almost any values of the reduced-form parameters.
-This almost-sure property is a key to facilitating the implementation of the algorithm in practice, as it justifies running the algorithm at one or a few points in the reduced-form parameter space drawn from a prior or posterior distribution or obtained as a maximum likelihood estimate.
+Our algorithm only requires values of the reduced-form parameters as an input and checks for global identification at that particular point of the parameter space.
+Our approach is simpler in practice than analytically checking a priori the theoretical assumptions in RWZ, and, furthermore, applicable to cases even when they violate their regularity assumptions.

-As an alternative to their Theorem 7, Theorem 1 in RWZ presents a different form of necessary and sufficient conditions for global identification.
-As we illustrate in this note, its proper implementation requires a complete understanding of how the imposed identifying restrictions analytically constrain the impulse responses and the set of structural parameters.
+As an alternative to their Theorem 7, Theorem 1 in RWZ presents a different form of necessary and sufficient condition for global identification.
+As we illustrate in this paper, its proper implementation requires a complete understanding of how the imposed identifying restrictions analytically constrain the impulse responses and the set of structural parameters.
 For instance, if redundant identifying restrictions are present but one is not aware which zero restrictions can be implied by others, naive implementation of the rank conditions in Theorem 1 of RWZ may also overlook a lack of global identification.
-To prevent this, it is important to analytically ascertain how a set of equality restrictions translate to zero restrictions for other structural objects.
+To prevent this, it is important to analytically ascertain how a set of equality restrictions translates to zero restrictions for other structural objects.
 This is feasible for small scale SVARs, but can be less straightforward for medium or large scale SVARs.
-In contrast, checking our necessary and sufficient condition remains tractable and attractive even for moderate to large scale SVARs.
+In contrast, checking our necessary and sufficient condition remains tractable and attractive even for moderate- to large scale SVARs.